tomeskenazi/bitnamitools/README.md

 Assumptions:
 - The repository is **exposed as public** to avoid spending extra costs for this exercise.
 As a result, no credentials are needed to pull the project anywhere.
 No sensitive data is stored in this repository.
 - **No formal release process** is in place to deploy the script, i.e. no use of tagging or branches.
-- **No directory structure** is required.
-Only one script and a README file does not require any more complex file organisation strategy.
+- **No formal directory structure** is required.
+Only one script, a README file and a Jenkins job config file do not require any more complex file organisation strategy.

 Improvements:
 - The Repository should be private if sensitive data gets stored.
-Otherwise, such an exposure could be valuable to the company to bring attention to its engineering department.
+Otherwise, such an exposure could be valuable to the company if open-sourcing is an option.
 - This script would need to be integrated to any relevant repository and not held separate from the rest of the automation toolchain.
 This is to reduce inter-dependency issues with complementary tools.
 - A Release process should be in place to tag stable versions every time a significant milestone is passed.